Vanuatu PM constitutional changes shelved | Loop Vanuatu

 Regenvanu took issue with two of the proposed changes, introducing a term of five years for the office of the Chief Justice, and a change to the process for the appointment of the Ombudsman.

-Transparency International Vanuatu expressed similar concerns in a full-page article and joined the leader of opposition to see that the proposed increases were deliberately introduced to "fill the pockets of MPs".
+Transparency International Vanuatu expressed similar concerns in a full-page article and joined the leader of opposition to say that the proposed increases were deliberately introduced to "fill the pockets of MPs".